 Stoves are generally used as standalone room heaters for one room.
-But stoves can incorporate or be connected to a boiler, called a boiler stove or back boiler.
+But stoves can incorporate or be connected to a boiler.
 This will harness the stove’s energy to provide heat and hot water to the rest of the house.

-Below, we talk you through how biomass heating systems work and the pros and cons of getting a full wood heating system.
+Below, we talk you through how biomass heating systems work, plus the pros and cons of getting a full wood heating system.

 If you're thinking of getting a stove, it's worth taking a look at our guides:

 - Buying a stove, which includes insider tips from owners